Connect with us

 Prices can even rise two-fold in fifteen years.

-Market-cooling measures implemented by the government have ensured that the property boom does not go bust.
+The government’s market-cooling measures have ensured that the property boom does not go bust.
 The property price index (residential) shot up to an unbelievable 38.2%.
 What followed were rounds of measures, including a limited mortgage term, enhanced cash down payment, the introduction of seller’s stamp duty, and lowered LTV ratios.

-From 2013 to date, thanks to a proactive government, the decline in property prices has only been 11%.
-Now, the government is lifting curbs on debt servicing ratio and stamp duty, among others.
+Thanks to a proactive government, property prices have only declined 11% from 2013 to date.
+Now, the government is lifting curbs on debt servicing ratio and stamp duty, among other things.

-Demand is on the rise across the property.
+Demand is on the rise across the property market.
 Completed property sales increased by close to six times, and uncompleted property sales were up by 93%.
-Resale sales also have gone up as much as 62%.
+Resale sales have also gone up as much as 62%.

-Interest rates are crucial in the real estate market trend being so positive.
-While the lending rate has remained steady for over 15 years, interest rates have fallen over the last two decades, adjusted as they keep inflation in mind.
+Interest rates are crucial to the real estate market’s positive trend.
+While the lending rate has remained steady for over 15 years, interest rates have fallen over the last two decades, adjusted to account for inflation.
 An adjustable mortgage extensively impacts the household income of those paying off a mortgage.

 The significant presence of foreigners is also helping the real estate market, with foreign investment in the property market a massive 4.1 billion US dollars.

-Properties are predicted to double in value by 2030 according to Morgan Stanley and start the rise from next year so if you plan to invest, start the research process now.
+According to Morgan Stanley, properties are predicted to double in value by 2030 and start the rise from next year, so if you plan to invest, begin the research process now.
 Compare locations and types of property available.